 A video of how Scott likes to begin a talk at elementary schools

 If it is an all-day event, Scott may also bring lots of extras.

 - Books: Scott has five books so people can re-imagine the journey, and to help students of all ages actualize some of the life lessons.
 (Books and bookmarks can also be part of a raffle prize, trivia contest or swag bag.)

 - Bike and props: Scott can also bring the bicycle that went around the world or even the tent as well as the map display.

 - Promotional Package.
 Along with my speaking you get my media kit and dedication to marketing the event.
-For example, one bookstore earned $2500 from one booksigning by promoting the event in the local medai.
-Scott’s story has been featured in hundreds of places like the New York Times, see Media Favorites.
-This creates an opportunity to piggy-back your organization’s values with a media friendly story.
+For example, one bookstore earned $2500 from one book signing by promoting the event in the local media.
+Scott’s story has been featured in hundreds of places like the New York Times, see Scott’s media appearances.
+This creates an opportunity to piggy-back your organization’s values with a media-friendly story.

 - Speaking Package.
 Scott has created multiple resources to maximize your audience’s experience, including: handouts with an introduction to the show, biography and infographics like “How to fall uphill” and “The hero’s journey”, random facts sheet (how many flat tires did you get), a Parent-Teacher Student Guides including classroom activities and online resources, such as Backyard Adventures and “Homeplay” assignments, plus all the resources on this website.

-- Important update: Currently living in Cincinnati; however, I will still be making frequent trips to Wisconsin and Illinois, and, as usual, I will be available anywhere in the world upon request.
+- Important update: Scott is currently living in Cincinnati; however, I will still be making frequent trips to Wisconsin and Illinois, and, as usual, I will be available anywhere in the world upon request.

 - Current event.
 Local School Districts.
 “If you could do anything, what would you do?
 How to create dreams and turn them into reality.”